Great Start Compensation Support Payment Program

 - Purchasing training or other professional development.

-- Use these funds for items that have already been paid for by other public funding.
+- Any goods or services that have already been paid for by other public funding.

 Providers accepting these funds must ensure the funds are not used to pay for any allowable use that has already been paid for with other federal, state, Tribal or local public funds.
-Examples of other funding sources may include Peacetime Emergency Child Care Grants, COVID-19 Public Health Support Funds for Child Care Grants, Child Care Stabilization Grant Program funds, forgiven Paycheck Protection Program loans, Child Care Aware Regional Grants, and others.
-Compensation Support Payments funds are intended to cover additional allowable costs that are not covered by other support programs.
-If you are uncertain whether the source of funding from other support programs is public, you should verify with the organization that provided that support.
+Examples of other funding sources may include the Child Care Assistance Program, Early Learning Scholarships, the Child and Adult Care Food Programs, and others.
+Great Start Compensation funds are intended to cover additional allowable costs that are not covered by other public benefit programs.
+If you are uncertain whether the source of funding from other benefit programs is public, you should verify with the organization that provided that support.

 Payment amounts